top of page

 Starting a training log can help you track you improvement over time

 It can be helpful to write down each ride to help you track your progress.
 After each session, jot down what you did, what went well, and what you want to work on.
-This record is something you can look back on at the end of the month so you can see how far you have come.
+This record is something you can look back on at the end of the month so you can see how far you've come.

 Every equestrian understands the struggle of the off day.
 In a sport that is characterized by its highs and lows, it is not about how well you are able to perform each day but your dedication to your horsemanship that makes the difference.